 Don’t get me wrong, travelling throughout my twenties was awesome and I wouldn’t change it for the world.
 All the benefits of travel that are so rightly lauded by travel writers were mine for the taking, and I grabbed them wholeheartedly.

 World travel in my twenties helped show me who I am, it helped form my social and academic paradigms, it helped form an intrinsic part of my identity that I still carry to this day.
 It made me a stronger, more open minded and worldly person.
-It didn’t do much for my humility it seems but it is certainly true that I can look back on my twenties with no regrets, because for all the profound effects travel had on me, it was a hell of a lot of fun too.
+It didn’t do much for my humility it seems but it is certainly true that I can look back on my twenties with no regrets, because for all the profound effects travel had on me it was a hell of a lot of fun too.
 The island hopping, the lounging in hammocks, the hostel parties, the adventures and once in a lifetime experiences.
 I had a blast.

 The thing is, I still do.

 When I hit my thirties, my desire, my need for travel didn’t change, but I inexorably did, and the way I experienced travel changed with me.
-For the better.

 I’m not talking about the fact that I am getting older now and like my creature comforts more, although that is certainly a definite change.